dwariyar/podcast_transcriber/README.md

 # Setting Up

 This project implements a web application for transcribing podcast episodes, leveraging OpenAI's Whisper model for speech-to-text conversion and Algolia for efficient search indexing.
-The architecture comprises a Python Flask backend for core logic and data management, and a React frontend for user interaction.
+The architecture comprises a Python Quart backend for core logic and data management, and a React frontend for user interaction.

 ---